Research & Development

 Latest at IIT Gandhinagar

 The following are some glimpses into our current research activity.
-Discover more stories here, learn more about our research facilities, centers, publications, students IR&P council, sponsored research projects.
+Discover more stories here, learn more about our research facilities, publications, students IR&P council, sponsored research projects.